Skullcandy3/Skullcandy3/README.md

 **📅 Duration**: September 2024 – November 2024
 **🏛️ Institution**: University of Stavanger
 **📝 Description**:
 Complex plotting from long .csv files with data from weather station data from stations around the Stavanger area.
-By using Pandas for data extraction and matplotlib for plotting graphic library.
+By using Pandas for data extraction and matplotlib for plotting graphic library.<br>
 **🔗 [View Project Repository](https://github.com/Skullcandy3/Work-at-UNI/tree/main/DAT120%20Python%20plot%20project)**

 ---